 Seniors Kristian Williams, Aidan Milillo, Joe Gallow, and Sophia Moustakas were part of a marker unveiling yesterday for The College Ave School, the first school called, unofficially, the Arlington school!
 Zavier Durandisse was also part of the group who worked on the project for Mr. McHugh's U.S. History class last year, but was not present at the unveiling.

-15 days ago, Arlington High School
+about 1 month ago, Arlington High School

 The Arlington HS Admiral Winterguard traveled to Bethlehem, PA on March 21-22 to compete in the Eastern WGI Sport of the Arts Regional Championship.
 Performing their program, Giving, a new look at the classic children's story, The Giving Tree, the Admirals won the Scholastic Open division, competing against teams from Syracuse, Long Island, and Connecticut.
 Their score places them among the top 20 in the nation heading into world championships in April.
 The 19 members rehearsed for many hours in preparation for the event and competed in two rounds of competition at the Regional event.